 - Financial Technicians

 - Management Assistants

 - Records Technicians

 - Technical Records Specialists

 The following positions can be found throughout our Department.
 Almost all of our Divisions have business and management opportunities.
-To learn more about these positions, view their job descriptions (class specifications).
 To see what opportunities are offered in our Divisions, visit the DHW Careers page.

 - Business Analysts

 - Fraud Investigators

 - Management Analysts

 - Medicaid Utilization Review Analysts